 9. Mind your credit score

-If you regularly carry a balance, that could have a negative impact on your credit score, even if you make on-time payments every month.
+If you regularly carry a balance, that could have bruise your credit score, even if you make on-time payments every month.

-The lower the utilization the better, but if you regularly carry a balance -- especially one that puts you at or near your credit limit -- that could damage your score.
+The lower your credit utilization the better, but if you regularly carry a balance, especially one that puts you at or near your credit limit, that could damage your score.

 10. Ask for a higher credit limit